Solveway

 Apprenticeships are open to people of all ages.
 Whether you are 19, 35, 47 or 58, you can start an apprenticeship as long as you meet the eligibility criteria.

-Is There an Apprenticeship Age Limit in the UK?
+Is There an Upper Age Limit for Apprenticeships in England?

-There is no maximum age limit for apprenticeships in England.
+No. There is no upper age limit for apprenticeships in England.

 To start an apprenticeship, you must: